Murali8823/ddos/README.md

 ## 🤝 Contributing

 We welcome contributions from the cybersecurity education community!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:

-- Code of conduct and ethical use requirements
-- Development setup and guidelines
-- Pull request process
-- Issue reporting procedures

-### Areas for Contribution
+Areas for contribution:

 - 🛡️ Safety mechanism enhancements
 - 📚 Educational content and tutorials
 - 🔧 New attack type implementations
 - 📊 Monitoring and visualization improvements
 - 📖 Documentation and guides
+- 🐳 Docker deployment improvements

 ## 📜 License and Ethics